foldda/rda/README.md

 | John | M   | 70  |
 | Kate | F   | 63  |

-Following this encoding pattern, we can define more delimiters in an RDA string's header, and encode and store higher-level multidimensional data in an RDA-formatted string using these delimiters[^1].
+Similarily, by defining more encoding delimiters in an RDA string's header, we can encode and store higher-level multidimensional data in the string[^1].

 [^1]: A more detailed explanation of RDA encoding rule is in [this repo's wiki](https://github.com/foldda/rda/wiki).

-## Schema-Neutral Data Exchange
+## Loss-Coupled Schema-Neutral Data Exchange

-Traditional data-exchange pipelines using XML and JSON can cause tight-coupling between the sender and the receiver.
-This is because the XML/JSON schemas are tied to the data, and if the data format changes the pipelines also need to change, meaning high cost in maintainance.
-RDA enables a generic approach of schema-neutral data exchange, which can be explained with the following analogy.
+Traditional data-exchange pipelines using XML and JSON can cause tight-coupling between the sender and the receiver, because these pipelines are typically built based on XML/JSON schemas that are tied to the data.
+If the data format changes the pipelines would also need to be changed accordingly, and tight-coupling means high cost in maintainance.

+Pipelines using RDA enable schema-neutral loss-coupled data exchange, which can be explained with the following analogy.

 Imagine you're moving house: you would first pack household items into boxes, disassemble them if required, and once the boxes are delivered to the new place by a freight company, you would unpack the boxes, reassemble the items, and re-place them to their designated places.
 Note that even everyone's household content could be different but the same freight company can be used for the house moving.
 The key is the sender and the receiver are responsible for packing and unpacking the contents, using generic box containers, the freight company only moves packed boxes.